Bermondsey

 Continue along Weston Street and left into Long Lane

-Right into Bermondsey Street
+Detour into Bermondsey Square

 Left into Grange Road